 It's recommended to delete any unused columns or rows in the spreadsheet before exporting to reduce the size and complexity of the file.
 Less useless data equals fewer headaches.

-In order to export your Excel data all you have to do is go to File > Save As... and from the dialogue select the appropriate File Format.
+To export your Excel data, all you have to do is go to File > Save As... and select the appropriate File Format from the dialogue box.

 There are two viable options you can select:

-CSV UTF-8 (Comma delimited) (.csv) - This file format will automatically convert any accented characters (commonly seen with French or other non-English languages) to a UTF-8 encoded value.
-Depending on the system that you will be using this file into this may not be the best option because it could result in incorrectly encoded data.
+CSV UTF-8 (Comma delimited) (.csv) - This file format will automatically convert any accented characters (commonly seen in French or other non-English languages) to a UTF-8 encoded value.
+Depending on the system you will be using this file into, this may not be the best option because it could result in incorrectly encoded data.

-Comma Separated Values (.csv) - This file format is the pure unedited values being put out in a CSV structure.
-Therefore this is the recommended option to use.
+Comma Separated Values (.csv) - This file format is the pure unedited values denoted in a CSV structure.
+We recommend you choose this option.